 Historical records and history books often exclude Indigenous perspectives, which means there is a lot of history you may not be aware of.
 Indigenous Peoples lived in Southwestern Ontario long before settlers and there is a rich history that is often unknown to many that live in and visit Ontario’s Southwest.
 Reading and watching content created by Indigenous Peoples fills knowledge gaps that you may have as a result of Indigenous voices historically being omitted.

-Here are some examples of content created by Indigenous Peoples that we encourage you to look into:
+Here are some examples of content created by local Indigenous Peoples that we encourage you to look into:

-- Historical Tidbits by Darin Wybenga is an online blog with information about Indigenous Peoples and events in history that you should know about.
+• Historical Tidbits by Darin Wybenga is an online blog with information about Indigenous Peoples and events in history that you should know about.

-- You can read about the unique Kettles found only in Kettle and Stony Point and learn about their origin story, here.
+• You can read about the unique Kettles found only in Kettle and Stony Point and learn about their origin story, here.

 If you are invited to participate in any traditional events by Indigenous Peoples, please do your due diligence by researching prior to attending so that you understand the cultural significance.
-The following events are open to everyone as long as they are respectful.

 Indigenous Artists